-Initially, general practitioner in NYC aim to diagnose the reason for your sinusitis as if it is due to allergies prescribing decongestants may not help.
-If you have had symptoms of sinusitis for more than a few days, primary care physicians can conduct a physical exam and will sometimes recommend imaging tests like CT scans, MRIs or x-rays may need to be ordered to figure out the reason for the problem.
+Initially, general practitioners in NYC aim to diagnose the reason for your sinusitis with a complete history and physical exam.
+Depending on the the length of time you have had symptoms and other factors, you may need to undergo imaging such as CT scans, MRIs or x-rays may need to be ordered to figure out the reason for the problem.
 Sometimes the best approach to sinusitis treatment is to use medication combined with a self-care program.

 Our primary care internist doctor in NY can evaluate these symptoms and prescribe the correct treatment plan.

 Using Medicines for Sinus Infection Treatment

 If your sinusitis is due to a bacterial infection, primary care physicians will prescribe antibiotics.
 For chronic sinusitis treatment, general practitioner may prescribe a longer course of antibiotics.
 Antibiotics can only help you if you have a bacterial infection, and they will not treat viruses.
 However, all treatment plans need to be customized to your particular situation when you come in for a consultation.

 A decongestant can reduce the amount of mucus in your sinuses and is available as a spray or as a pill.
 You mustn’t overuse decongestant nasal sprays as they could make you more congested.

 Often, sinusitis can be due to allergies, and general practitioner might suggest allergy testing.
 Allergy medication like antihistamines and avoiding triggers can help.
 Allergy injections are a long-term treatment that can help reduce your sensitivity to triggers.